p-slash/qsonic/docs/source/quick_start.rst

     srun -n 128 -c 2 qsonic-fit \
     --input-dir ${EDR_DIRECTORY}/spectro/redux/fuji/healpix \
     --catalog QSO_cat_fuji_healpix_only_qso_targets_sv3_fix.fits \
+    --keep-surveys sv3 \
     -o OUTPUT_FOLDER \
     --num-iterations 10 \
     --wave1 3600 --wave2 5500 \
     --forest-w1 1040 --forest-w2 1200 \
     --skip-resomat

-Note you still need to pass a valid output folder.
+Note, we passed ``--keep-surveys sv3`` argument to the script, and you still need to pass a valid output folder.
 See :ref:`qsonic-fit arguments <qsonic fit arguments>` for all options you can tweak in the continuum fitting.

 Reading spectra